zyedidia/knit/docs/knit.md

 since you specified `foo.o` (relative to `foo`).
 In other words, building sub-files just works.

+Likewise, if you run `knit all` from the `foo` directory, and the `all` rule is only defined for the root directory, Knit will automatically use that rule instead of trying to use `foo/all`.

 ## Rulesets

 A table of rules can be converted into a "ruleset" by using the special `r`